christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - it's **continuous deployment**, the architectural pattern that deploying many times a day small upgrades reduces the risk of critical failure, usually the consequence of infrequent deployments of bigger upgrades.

-I hope my writing will spare you some time searching, reading, and testing.
-I believe it is true for any organization of any size, from the start-up with one developer to the big corporation which has many servers.
+It is true for any organization of any size, from the start-up with one developer (usually when the product is presented to the TV show, the servers are down because of the traffic) to the big corporation which has many servers.

 **Simplicity, durability, portability and re-usability** are the key concepts to search for.
 Nothing complex will ever last.
 Nothing specific to one platform will ever be useful.